ibm-cloud-docs/Db2onCloud/faq_lite_diff.md

 {:support: data-reuse='support'}
 {:faq: data-hd-content-type='faq'}

-# Changes to the Lite plan (June/July 2021)
+# Changes to the Lite plan

 {: #faq_lite_diff}

 Beginning in June 2021, all new Lite Tier instances are deployed on a new infrastructure.
-In July 2021, users on the older infrastructure will be migrated to this new infrastructure.
+In September 2021, users on the older infrastructure will be migrated to this new infrastructure.
 For questions about the migration, see [FAQ - Lite plan migration](/docs/Db2onCloud?topic=Db2onCloud-faq-lite-plan-migration).
 The changes with the new infrastructure are described below.

 {: shortdesc}